drashna/qmk_mkdocs/docs/tutorial_getting_started.md

     In most situations you will want to answer `y` to all of the prompts.

-    !!! note
     **Note on Debian, Ubuntu and their derivatives**:

     It's possible, that you will get an error saying something like: `bash: qmk: command not found`.

     This is due to a [bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=839155) Debian introduced with their Bash 4.4 release, which removed `$HOME/.local/bin` from the PATH.
 This bug was later fixed on Debian and Ubuntu.

     Sadly, Ubuntu reitroduced this bug and is [yet to fix it](https://bugs.launchpad.net/ubuntu/+source/bash/+bug/1588562).

     Luckily, the fix is easy.
 Run this as your user: `echo 'PATH="$HOME/.local/bin:$PATH"' >> $HOME/.bashrc && source $HOME/.bashrc`

 === "FreeBSD"